Is It Safe To Eat Peanuts When Breastfeeding?

 Health Benefits of Peanuts During Breastfeeding

-Peanuts, just like other nuts, can turn out to be a healthy source of protein, which is required by new mothers during and after pregnancy, particularly while breastfeeding.
-One of the best parts about choosing peanuts is that unlike other protein sources, they can be consumed raw.
+Peanuts can be a healthy source of protein for new mothers during and after pregnancy, particularly while breastfeeding.
+Unlike other protein sources, they can be consumed raw.
+Have them in moderation to support your overall well-being and boost your energy during this phase.

 Peanuts can also turn out to be great calorie-dense snacks for new moms and can help get the extra calories and nutrition that is needed during breastfeeding.
 Is it ok to eat peanut butter while breastfeeding?
 Well, peanut butter could also provide the mother a good dose of healthy fats, energy, omega 3 fatty acid and proteins during this crucial stage (1).